koszti/pg_ninja/README.rst

 way the program acts.

 * my_server_id the server id used by the mysql replica.
-* copy_max_size the slice's size in rows when copying a table from MySQL to PostgreSQL
+* copy_max_memory the slice's size in rows when copying a table from MySQL to PostgreSQL during the init_replica
 * my_database mysql database to replicate. a schema with the same name will be initialised in the postgres database
 * pg_database destination database in PostgreSQL.
 * copy_mode the allowed values are 'file'  and 'direct'.
 With 'file' the table is first dumped in a csv file then loaded in PostgreSQL.
 With 'direct' the copy happens in memory.